 The Lower Connecticut River Valley Council of Governments and the City of Middletown is offering a 2021 Spring Community Compost Bin and Rain Barrel Sale .
 Orders must be placed by April 8, 2021 with a pick up date of Sunday, April 11, 2021.
 Bins and Barrels can be picked up in Middletown or Old Saybrook, so be sure to specify which location when you place your order.

-A Backyard Composting presentation with UConn Master Composters, Danielle Butsch and Ruth Eckhoff, will be available here on March 15, 2021.
-The presentation will be recorded and available to watch anytime.
+Learn about Backyard Composting with UConn Master Composters, Danielle Butsch and Ruth Eckhoff.
+This was recorded March 2021.
 Have questions after watching?
 Contact the Middletown Recycling Coordinator for answers!